atbcb/ICTTestingBaseline/docs/06Images.md

 1. Identify any CAPTCHA designed to determine if content is being accessed by a person rather than a computer.

 #### Test Instructions
-1. Check that the combination of the accessible name and accessible description is not empty.
+1. Check that the text alternative (combination of the accessible name and accessible description) is not empty.
 [SC 1.1.1]
-1. Check that the non-empty combination of accessible name and accessible description identify and describe the purpose of the CAPTCHA.
+1. Check that the non-empty text alternative (combination of accessible name and accessible description) identify and describe the purpose of the CAPTCHA.
 [SC 1.1.1]
 2. Check that alternative forms of CAPTCHA are provided, at a minimum, for users without vision and users without hearing.
 [SC 1.1.1]

 #### Test Results